 Thursday, Mar 2, 2023 at 11:59pm (Pacific Time)

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Haas School of Business at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach courses in Entrepreneurship as a lecturer should an opening arise.
+The Haas School of Business at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach courses in Innovation and Design (innovation strategy, economics of innovation, product management, new product development, rapid prototyping, competitive strategy in high tech sectors, design thinking) as a lecturer should an opening arise.
 The pool will remain in place for one year.

 In addition to teaching responsibilities, general duties include:

 Haas School of Business is committed to creating an inclusive environment, one that is supportive of all individuals, regardless of background.
 We are committed to building an excellent and diverse faculty, staff, and student body, and we welcome applicants whose experiences have prepared them to contribute to this commitment.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
 See the review date specified in AP Recruit to learn whether the Department is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

 UC lecturers are academic appointees and are represented by an exclusive bargaining agent, University Council - American Federation of Teachers (UC-AFT).
 This position is represented by the bargaining unit.

 For those who are not US citizens or permanent residents, a legal permit that allows work in the United States (such as a US visa that allows employment) is required by the start date of the position.
 The department is unable to provide a visa/work permit.

 Under Federal Law, the University of California may employ only individuals who are legally able to work in the United States as established by providing documents specified in the Immigration Reform and Control Act of 1986.